Happy Birthday, Allen Ginsberg

 Past the highway below,

-in the remote city skyline at my feet,
+in the horizon of the city skyline at my feet,

 I see a house fly alight on your thigh.

-It’s 40 years ago, and you are lying at my side,
+It’s 40 years ago, and you are languidly napping in our room.

 I find it a dizzying view.